simeononsecurity/simeononsecurity.ch/content/articles/how-to-create-a-secure-wifi-network/index.en.md

 ## Choose a Strong Network Name (SSID)

 The **network name**, also known as the **SSID (Service Set Identifier)**, is the identifier that distinguishes your Wi-Fi network from others.
-You need to choose a unique and memorable SSID that does not reveal any personal information.
-Avoid using default network names provided by the router manufacturer, as they are often well-known and can make your network an easy target for hackers.
-Create a name that is not easily guessable and does not disclose any details about your location or identity.
+You need to choose a unique and memorable SSID that doesn't reveal any personal information.
+Avoid using default network names provided by the router manufacturer, as they're often well-known and can make your network an easy target for hackers.
+Create a name that isn't easily guessable and doesn't disclose any details about your location or identity.

 ______

 ## Enable WPA2 or WPA3 Encryption

 **Encryption** plays a crucial role in securing your Wi-Fi network.
 It ensures that the data transmitted between your devices and the router is protected from unauthorized access.
 The recommended encryption standards are **WPA2 (Wi-Fi Protected Access II)** and the newer **WPA3**, which provide stronger security than the outdated and vulnerable WEP (Wired Equivalent Privacy) protocol.
 Check your router's settings to ensure that WPA2 or WPA3 encryption is enabled.
-If your router does not support these encryption methods, it's time to consider upgrading to a newer model that offers enhanced security features.
+If your router doesn't support these encryption methods, it's time to consider upgrading to a newer model that offers enhanced security features.

 ______